 If an Excel add-in is acting peculiarly (or not at all), it's often because Excel is broken in some way.
 Updating and repairing Excel will often fix things.

-Follow the steps below - first update, then diagnose/repair.
+Follow the steps below – first update, then repair.
 It's best to reboot your computer before starting an update or repair, to reduce the chances of a running program preventing files from being repaired or replaced.

 Updating Excel